Jimmy Ruffin: Career

 Following the success of his initial hits, Ruffin found it hard to maintain an identity, as most of his songs were later covered by other Motown artists, most prominently "Everybody Needs Love", a hit when covered by Gladys Knight & the Pips for their 1967 debut album of the same name, "Maria (You Were The Only One)", a hit for Michael Jackson and "If You Let Me," a minor hit for Eddie Kendricks.
 In addition, he had recorded the first version of The Temptations hit "Beauty Is Only Skin Deep".

 He then left Motown, and recorded for the Polydor and Chess labels, where he recorded "Tell Me What You Want."
-In 1980, Robin Gibb of the Bee Gees produced his album Sunrise and the hit single "Hold On To My Love", which reached #10 in the US and #7 in the UK, on the RSO label.
+In 1980, Robin Gibb of the Bee Gees produced his album Sunrise and the hit single "Hold On To My Love", which reached No. 10 in the US and No. 7 in the UK, on the RSO label.

 In the 1980s, Ruffin moved to live in Great Britain, where he continued to perform successfully.
-In December 1984 he collaborated with Paul Weller of The Style Council for his benefit single "Soul Deep", produced to raise money for the families of striking miners affected by the UK miners' strike.
+In December 1984 he collaborated with Paul Weller of The Jam and The Style Council for his benefit single "Soul Deep", produced to raise money for the families of striking miners affected by the UK miners' strike.
 This went under the name of The Council Collective and Jimmy appeared with Paul on Radio 1 to say he is involved because his father worked down the mines and "he understands the suffering."

 In 1986 he collaborated with the British pop group Heaven 17, singing "A Foolish Thing to Do" and "My Sensitivity" on a 12" EP record.
+In 1987, Ruffin recorded "Easy Just To Say I Love You", which was written by Peter Marsh, Mae McKenna and Julian Marshall.
 He took part in recording for Ian Levine's Motown revival label, Motorcity Records, in the late 1980s and early 1990s.
 He recorded duets with both Maxine Nightingale and Brenda Holloway.
 Later, Ruffin hosted a radio show in the UK for a time, and became an anti-drug advocate following the 1991 drug overdose death of his brother David.
 Ruffin was portrayed by Lamman Rucker in the 1998 mini-series The Temptations.